 I love supporting our beautiful planet in many creative and practical ways.
-For the past few years I’ve co created Breathing Space at Stanmer Organics near Brighton – a semi-wild garden which provides a quiet space for visitors to connect with nature.
+For the past few years I’ve co-created Breathing Space at Stanmer Organics near Brighton – a semi wild garden which provides a quiet space for visitors to connect with nature.

 Email: lindybrooktweed@hotmail.com

-© Lindy Brook Tweed 2019
+Wild flowers © Lindy Brooke Tweed 2021

 I sit in the Willow Bower in my rainproof poncho which covers me completely.
 Inside I feel dry, warm and cosy.
 Around me I hear a steady dripping from the leaves.
 The smell of the rain connects me to the Earth as it sweetens the Air.
 The roots beneath me seem to sigh as they accept this offering of nourishment.
 The gift of life.